evensteven01/rs-logic-homeworks/src/Review/README.md

 - This challenge is about feature requests for a project.
 Feature requests have been piling up and you need a way to make global estimates of the time it would take to implement them all.
 If you estimate feature A to take 4 to 6 hours to implement, and feature B to take 2 to 5 hours, then in the best case it will only take you 6 (4 + 2) hours to implement both features, and in the worst case it will take you 11 (6 + 5).
 In the average case, it will take you 8.5 hours.

-To help you streamline the estimation process, write a function named total_times that returns a tuple of the global best case, average case and worst case given a tuple of tuples representing best case and worst case guesses.
+To help you streamline the estimation process, write a function named global_estimate that returns a tuple of the global best case, average case and worst case given a tuple of tuples representing best case and worst case guesses.

 For example,